Eyasushewangizaw/ELT/README.md

   Extract – I extracted the CSV file from Google Cloud Storage.

-  Load – Using Airflow’s GCSToBigQueryOperator, I loaded the raw data into BigQuery’s staging dataset.
+  Load – Using Airflow’s GCSToBigQueryOperator in my DAG file, I loaded the raw data into BigQuery’s staging dataset.

   Transform – I applied SQL transformations within BigQuery Datawarehouse to clean and structure the data into transforming and reporting datasets.